squid-cache/squid-cache.github.io/BzrInstructions.rst

 # edit the commit message
 }}}

+== cherry pick something back to an older release using CVS == Generate a diff using bzr:
+{{{
+bzr diff -r FROMREVNO..TOREVNO > patchfile
+}}}
+or if its a single commit
+{{{
+bzr diff -c COMMITREVNO > patchfile
+}}}

+and apply that to cvs with patch:
+{{{
+patch -p1 patchfile
+}}}

+== bring a branch up to date with it's ancestor == Just use merge:
+{{{
+# you need a tree to merge: see 'setting up a development environment'
+cd checkout-of-branch
+bzr merge ~/squid-repo/trunk
+bzr commit -m "Merge trunk"
+}}}

+== merge another branch into yours ==
+You can merge in arbitrary patterns, though because bzr 1.0 defaults to 'merge3' for conflict resolution the best results occur if a hub-and-spoke system is used where each branch only merges from one other branch, except when changes from a 'child' branch are completed and being merged into that branch.
+{{{
+cd checkout-of-branch
+bzr merge URL_OF_SOURCE_BRANCH
+}}}

+== diffing against arbitrary revisions/branches ==
+To diff against a different branch there are several options.
+The most common and most useful one is 'ancestor' and will give you the diff since the most recent merge of that other branch.
+If there is a third branch that has been merged into both your branch and the one you are diffing, it's changes will appear in the diff.
+There is work underway to provide diffs that handle any merge pattern more gracefully - see [http://bundlebuggy.aaronbentley.com/request/%3C47730F98.2030405%40utoronto.ca%3E merge-preview] as the start of the work in bzr.
+{{{
+cd MYBRANCH
+bzr diff -r ancestor:URL_OF_OTHER_BRANCH
+}}}

+Another useful option is to diff against the current tip of a branch, which will show things that you have not merged from that branch as 'removed' and things you have created locally as 'added':
+{{{
+cd MYBRANCH
+bzr diff -r branch:URL_OF_OTHER_BRANCH
+}}}

+You can also diff against arbitrary revnos in the other branch:
+{{{
+cd MYBRANCH
+bzr diff -r 34:URL_OF_OTHER_BRANCH
+}}}

+For more information:
+{{{
+bzr help revisionspec
+}}}

 = TODO =

  * Install bzr and its additional components on the squid-cache.org server.